DarkGhostHunter/Laralerts/README.md

 </div>
 ```

-> By default, Alert have not default type, so at rendering they will be *transparent*.
-Don't worry, you can easily [set a default](#type).
+> By default, Alerts don't have any default type, so when they're rendered they will be *transparent* (without style or color).
+Don't worry, you can easily [set a default](#default-type).

 ##### Adding your own fluid classes